The study programme in Business Education consists of two consecutive study programmes:

 - educational administration,

-- Chambers of Commerce and Trade or other associations.
+- Chambers of Commerce and Trade and other associations.

 - teaching “Business and Administration“ or ”Economics” in vocational and certain academic secondary schools,